Admission for the January 2025 academic session is ongoing Apply Now!

 • Use modules/packages/namespaces for program organization.

-• Apply the divide and conquer strategy to searching and sorting problems using iterative and/or recursive solutions.
+• Apply divide and conquer strategy to searching and sorting problems using iterative and/or recursive solutions.

-• Explain the concept of exceptions in programming and how to handle exceptions in programs.
+• Explain the concept of exceptions in programming and handle exceptions in programs.

 At the end of this course, students should be able to:

-• Explain different instruction formats, such as addresses per instruction and variable length vs. fixed length formats.
+• Explain different instruction formats and variable length vs. fixed length formats.

-• Describe the organization of the classical von Neumann machine and its major functional units.
+• Describe the organisation of the classical von Neumann machine and its major functional units.

-• Explain how subroutine calls are handled at the assembly level.
+• Handle subroutine calls at the assembly level.

-• Describe the basic concepts of interrupts and I/O operations.
+• Explain basic concepts of interrupts and I/O operations.

 • Write simple assembly language program segments.

-• Show how fundamental high-level programming constructs are implemented at the machine-language level.
+• Implement fundamental high-level programming constructs at the machine-language level.

 • Compare alternative implementations of data paths.